 - Medical command may be contacted at any step in patient care, and EMS providers should contact medical command if a patient's condition is unusual and is not covered by a specific protocol, if a patient's presentation is atypical and the protocol treatment may not be the best treatment for the patient, or in any situation where the EMS provider is not sure about the best treatment for the patient. - 2.
 Agency medical directors may place limitations on an EMS provider that require contact with medical command earlier than defined by the Statewide Protocols.
-These limitations may be placed upon an individual ALS provider when there is reason to restrict the skills that the provider is credentialed to perform, or the limitations may apply to all agency ALS providers for uncommon skills/procedures that may require online direction.

-3. The "Medical Command Contact" Protocol # 9001 defines when medical command must be contacted and when it is appropriate to proceed beyond the "Contact Medical Command" step if communication with a medical command facility cannot be established.
+These limitations may be placed upon an individual ALS provider when there is reason to restrict the skills that the provider is credentialed to perform, or the limitations may apply to all agency ALS providers for uncommon skills/procedures that may require online direction. - 3.
+The "Medical Command Contact" Protocol # 9001 defines when medical command must be contacted and when it is appropriate to proceed beyond the "Contact Medical Command" step if communication with a medical command facility cannot be established.

-F. Regional and Statewide Drug Lists
+F. Statewide Medications Lists

-- 1. Paramedics may only use medications that are listed on the Statewide ALS Drug List as published in the Pennsylvania Bulletin and posted on the Bureau of EMS website. - 2.
-Every region must publish a Department-approved regional drug list, which may not exceed the Statewide ALS Drug List.
-This regional list will set the standard for the minimum medications that must be carried on every ALS vehicle based within the region, but ALS services may carry additional medications listed on the Statewide ALS Drug List.
+- Paramedics may only use medications that are listed on the Approved and Required Medication Lists for Emergency Medical Service Agencies and Emergency Medical Service Providers as published in the Pennsylvania Bulletin and posted on the Bureau of EMS website. - 2.
 At a minimum, the ALS agency must carry each medication that is required to provide the care that is listed in the Statewide and applicable regional protocols.
-This list will be used by regional council staff when conducting licensure inspections.
+The list of required medications is included within these protocols, and regional council staff will use this list when conducting licensure inspections.
+Regions may establish minimum quantities of required medications for EMS agencies within their region.